What are GCA’s admission requirements?

 GCA desires to provide avenues for parents to be involved in many ways, including volunteer opportunities, fellowship functions, and fundraising for school needs.

 What curriculum does GCA use?

 GCA’s curriculum supports its mission, aligns with Kentucky’s academic standards, incorporates biblical principles, and utilizes textbooks and materials from both secular and Christian publishers.
-In addition to traditional courses, GCA is expanding its courses to include dual-credit options through Owensboro Community and Technical College (OCTC).
+In addition to traditional courses, GCA is expanding its offerings to include dual-credit options through Owensboro Community and Technical College (OCTC).
 Dual-credit opportunities will expand when GCA students are juniors and seniors to include other local universities as well.
-GCA is also exploring advanced placement (AP) classes, mentorships, internships, and other innovative learning strategies.
+GCA also desires to offer advanced placement (AP) classes, mentorships, internships, and other innovative learning strategies.